johnsonc/django-instant-installer/README.md

 To get a full demo just say yes to everything and open your browser.

 Note: the installer has an option to start the servers at the end of the process.
-When you Ctrl+c to stop you have to shut down centpres manualy: `killall centpres`
+When you Ctrl+c to stop you have to shutdown centpres manualy: `killall centpres`

 To run the servers manualy cd to the dir where you installed and: